 The DCR counts up during discharge independent of NAC and could continue increasing after NAC has decremented to 0.
+DCR stops counting when EDV1 is reached.
 Prior to NAC = 0 (empty battery), both discharge and self-discharge increment the DCR.
 After NAC = 0, only discharge increments the DCR.
 The DCR resets to 0 when NAC = LMD.
-The DCR does not roll over but stops counting when it reaches ffffh.
+The DCR does not roll over but stops counting when it reaches FFFFh.